Abduction of bodies by the Islamic Republic of Iran: Abduction of bodies of political opponents

+The Iranian government has also kidnapped the bodies of its political opponents who died abroad for other reasons.
+This may be done for revenge against the individual, to pressure their family, or due to fear of public gatherings at the burial.
+Reza Haghighatnejad, an Iranian journalist, was a political analyst and expert who collaborated with Persian-language media both inside and outside of Iran.
+He died on October 17, 2022 at the Charité Hospital in Berlin, Germany.
+His body was then sent to Iran for burial in his hometown.
+However, on November 26, 2022, Haghighatnejad's body was kidnapped at Shiraz Airport by the Islamic Revolutionary Guard Corps.

+Security forces pressured his family to immediately transfer his body out of Shiraz and bury it in another cemetery by 4 p.m.
+His body was taken despite the fact that an official permit had been issued by the Iranian embassy in Berlin to bury him in his hometown, Dezhkord in Fars Province.

+After several days of unsuccessful attempts by the family to reclaim his body from the security forces, on November 6, 2022, they were informed that the Revolutionary Guard had deprived them of their final farewell with their son and buried his body in an undisclosed location far from his hometown.

 Aftermath

 An independent inquiry, called the Iran Atrocities Tribunal, opened in London in November 2021 to investigate allegations of mass killings of protesters by the Iranian government in November 2019.
 The tribunal will hear evidence from witnesses, experts and victims’ families, who claim that the Iranian authorities used excessive force to suppress the protests, which erupted over a fuel price hike and turned into a broader expression of dissent.
 The tribunal will also examine allegations that the Iranian authorities stole the bodies of some of the protesters who were killed, in order to conceal the extent of the violence and prevent their families from holding funerals and mourning ceremonies.